terra-farm/terraform-provider-virtualbox/README.md

 3. Run `goop install` in the cloned repo to install all dependencies.
 4. `goop go build` to build this plugin.
 5. `goop go install` to install the plugin binary at `.vendor/bin/terraform-provider-virtualbox`.
 If you are cross-compiling with tools like [gox](https://github.com/mitchellh/gox), run `goop exec gox`, check goop documentation for details.
-6. Copy `terraform-provider-virtualbox` binary to the same directory as your `terraform` binary.
+6. Copy the `terraform-provider-virtualbox` binary to the same directory as your `terraform` binary.

 # Resources